 Look for reviews and testimonials on their website and third-party review platforms, such as Google Reviews or TrustPilot.
 Read through the good and the bad to get an overall picture of what it’s like to work with them.

 If they don’t have any reviews available, ask.
 If they receive referrals from other attorneys who specialize in different areas of law, see if you can speak to them.
 It’s also worth asking if you can speak to a previous client.
-The lawyer will need to get permission, but if they genuinely provide a positive experience for their clients, they shouldn’t have any problem with you seeking a second opinion.
+The lawyer will need permission, but if they genuinely provide a positive experience for their clients, they shouldn’t have any problem with you seeking a second opinion.

-7. What Happens if I Lose?
+7. What Happens if I Lose My Case?

 Nobody wants to lose their personal injury case, but this is a question you need to know the answer to.